 I envision students spending no more than two days per lecture watching the video and writing their answers to the questions.
 Since students should be dedicating about 60 hours to earn a half credit, some students will need to invest time in supplemental reading or other work to gain enough hours.
 You might consider having them tackle an in-depth research paper which would require sufficient hours while also providing something besides the questions for evaluation purposes.

 His treatment of religious topics might work for anyone who wants the inclusion of religion (particularly Christianity) without either Catholicism or Protestantism being advanced.
 Professor Noble avoids polemics, instead providing a balanced treatment of Catholicism and Protestantism, especially in his treatment of the Reformation era.
 The only exception might be his somewhat dismal view of Calvin’s teachings, although this is a very minor point in the course.
 Also, some Christians might take issue with what seems a liberal understanding of the Bible as he discusses the Old Testament.
-In spite of the fact that the courses at Wondrium are supposed to be suitable for a broad audience that is largely secular, this course is likely to have much greater appeal for Christians rather than for a secular audience because of its extensive coverage of religious events.
+Even though the courses at The Great Courses Plus are supposed to be suitable for a broad audience that is largely secular, this course is likely to have much greater appeal for Christians than for a secular audience because of its extensive coverage of religious events.

 The course covers up through around 1600 A.D., a point at which point Professor Noble says the “essential traditions of the western tradition have anchored themselves.”
 He lists those traditions as the Renaissance, the Reformation, a divided Christendom, interlocking political power relationships, and the scientific revolution.